abhi3700/evm-playground/README.md

 where, there is a bytecode.

-> NOTE: When a transaction is sent to a block all it's actions are considered confirmed i.e.

-        based on which some values can be set like `id` here.
-        Either of the action if fails, the whole transaction is failed.
+> NOTE: When a transaction is sent to a block all it's actions are considered confirmed i.e. based on which some values can be set like `id` here.
+Either of the action if fails, the whole transaction is reversed.

 > [Try this example](./sol/MyArray/TestArray.sol) on Remix.